isomerpages/moe-peicaisec/_academic/Blended Learning/Blended Learning.md

 third_nav_title: Blended Learning
 ---
 <h4><strong>Introduction</strong></h4>
-<p><p align="justify">In December 2020, MOE introduced Blended Learning (BL) as a key part of the schooling experience for our students.&nbsp;Students will learn what is prescribed by the curriculum through a mix of home-based and in-school activities, and leverage both online and offline approaches to learning.&nbsp;One key aspect of the BL approach is the integration of Home-based Learning (HBL) days as a regular feature of the schooling experience to complement teaching and learning in schools.</p>
+<p><p align="justify">In December 2020, MOE introduced Blended Learning (BL) as a key part of the schooling experience for our students.
+Students will learn what is prescribed by the curriculum through a mix of home-based and in-school activities, and leverage both online and offline approaches to learning.
+One key aspect of the BL approach is the integration of Home-based Learning (HBL) days as a regular feature of the schooling experience to complement teaching and learning in schools.</p>
-<p><p align="justify">Blended Learning is supported by the National Digital Literacy Programme (NDLP) that was announced earlier in 2020, which will ensure that all secondary students will own a personal learning device (PLD) by end-2021.</p>
+<p><p align="justify">Blended Learning is supported by the National Digital Literacy Programme (NDLP), under which all secondary students will own a personal learning device (PLD) </p>
 <h4><strong>Approach</strong></h4>
-<p><p align="justify">In Peicai Secondary School, we designed Blended Learning to:<br />1.
+<p><p align="justify">At Peicai Secondary School, teachers design engaging Blended Learning experiences to:<br />1.
 Nurture self-directed and independent learners, and;<br />2.
 Develop passionate and intrinsically motivated learners.</p>
-<p><p align="justify">Through both online and offline approaches to learning, we aim to provide students with more opportunities to <strong>learn at their own pace</strong>&nbsp;and be empowered to&nbsp;<strong>take charge of their learning</strong>.&nbsp;</p>
+<p><p align="justify">Through both online and offline approaches to learning, we aim to provide students with opportunities to  <strong>learn at their own pace</strong>&nbsp;and be empowered to&nbsp;<strong>take charge of their learning</strong>&nbsp;for core curriculum as well as their interests beyond the syllabus.&nbsp;</p>
 <h4><strong>Home-based Learning (HBL) Days</strong></h4>
 <p><p align="justify">One aspect of BL is the integration of home-based learning (HBL) as a regular feature of the schooling experience.
 Here in Peicai Secondary School, HBL days are scheduled at regular intervals throughout the year to complement teaching and learning in school.</p>
 <p><strong>HBL Days for 2022</strong></p>